tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 and optionally also project information and author information.
 There are different updaters for different kinds of comment types.

-__CodeLicenseManager-source-updater-java-annotation__

-This updater uses annotations for all information instead of putting it within a comment.
-This also requires a dependency on one of the _CodeLicenseManager-annotations_ variants (_-retention-source_ / _-retention-runtime_ / _-retention-runtime-all_).
-If the _-retention-source_ variant is used there is only a compile time dependency.
-For _-retention-runtime_ you get copyright and license information as runtime retention, and with _-retention-runtime-all_ all annotations are runtime.

-The annotations are all "Type" annotations.
-That is they are annotations on the class/interface/enum/etc. For JavaDoc to be able to see the class javadoc comment the annotations must be below the class comment, so this updater will insert them below the class comment if such is found.

-__CodeLicenseManager-source-updater-groovy-annotation__

-This does exactly the same as CodeLicenseManager-source-updater-java-annotation, but for groovy source.
-The same annotations are used in groovy, but groovy have a different way of specifying an array of information than java.
-Java uses '\{' and '\}' while groovy uses '[' and ']'.
-Some of the annotations uses arrays and thereby a different updater is needed for groovy source.

 __CodeLicenseManager-source-updater-slashstar-comment__

 This updates source code with all license and other information within a